hemantjena2/PadhAi_YourEduguide/README.md

-Here's a draft README file for your GitHub repository:

 # PadhAI - Your EduGuide

 PadhAI is an intelligent educational assistant designed to provide personalized learning experiences for students.
 It uses AI agents to assess knowledge, create learning roadmaps, and offer tailored explanations across various subjects.